 ENTRIES open to Mandala workshop participants

-Have you participated in an online workshop or in body event with Julie Gibbons?
+Have you participated in an online workshop or in person event with Julie Gibbons?

 Yes?
 Then, you’re invited to submit your best work for entry into the Virtual Mandala Art Gallery.